-B. Student School Bus Safety Training
+B. Student Training

 - 1. The education district shall provide students enrolled in grades kindergarten (K) through 10 with age-appropriate school bus safety training of the following concepts: - a. transportation by school bus is a privilege, not a right; - b. education district policies for student conduct and school bus safety; - c. appropriate conduct while on the bus; - d. the danger zones surrounding a school bus; - e. procedures for safely boarding and leaving a school bus; - f. procedures for safe vehicle lane crossing; and - g. school bus evacuation and other emergency procedures. - 2.
 All students in grades K through 6 who are transported by school bus and are enrolled during the first or second week of school must receive the school bus safety training by the end of the third week of school.
 All students in grades 7 through 10 who are transported by school bus and are enrolled during the first or second week of school must receive the school bus safety training or receive bus safety instruction materials by the end of the sixth week of school, if they have not previously received school bus training.
-Students in grades K through 10 who enroll in a school after the second week of school, are transported by school bus, and have not received training in their previous education districts shall undergo school bus safety training or receive bus safety instructional materials within 4 weeks of their first day of attendance. - 3.
-The education district and a nonpublic school with students transported by school bus at public expense must provide students enrolled in grades K through 3 school bus safety training twice during the school year. - 4.
-Students taking driver's training instructional classes must receive training in the laws and proper procedures for operating a motor vehicle in the vicinity of a school bus as required by Minnesota Statutes, section 169.446, subdivision 2.
+Students in grades K through 10 who enroll in a school after the second week of school, are transported by school bus, and have not received training in their previous education districts shall undergo school bus safety training or receive bus safety instructional materials within 4 weeks of their first day of attendance.

-- 5. The education district and a nonpublic school with students transported by school bus at public expense must conduct a school bus evacuation drill at least once during the school year. - 6.
+- 3. The education district and a nonpublic school with students transported by school bus at public expense must provide students enrolled in grades K through 3 school bus safety training twice during the school year. - 4.
+Students taking driver's training instructional classes must receive training in the laws and proper procedures for operating a motor vehicle in the vicinity of a school bus as required by Minn.
+Stat. § 169.446, Subd.
+2. - 5.
+The education district and a nonpublic school with students transported by school bus at public expense must conduct a school bus evacuation drill at least once during the school year. - 6.
 The education district will make reasonable accommodations in training for students known to speak English as a second language and students with disabilities. - 7.
-The education district may provide kindergarten students with school bus safety training before the first day of school. - 8 The education district shall adopt and make available for public review a curriculum for transportation safety education. - 9.
+The education district may provide kindergarten students with school bus safety training before the first day of school. - 8.
+The education district may provide student safety education for bicycling and pedestrian safety for students in grades K through 5. - 9.
+The education district shall adopt and make available for public review a curriculum for transportation safety education. - 10.
 Nonpublic school students transported by the education district will receive school bus safety training by their nonpublic school.
 The nonpublic schools may use the education district's school transportation safety education curriculum.
-Upon request by the education district executive district, the nonpublic school must certify to the education district's school transportation safety director that all students enrolled in grades K through 10 have received the appropriate training. - C. Active Transportation Safety Training - 1.
-Training required - a.
-The education district must provide public school pupils enrolled in kindergarten through grade 3 with age-appropriate active transportation safety training.
-At a minimum, the training must include pedestrian safety, including crossing roads. - b.
-The education district must provide pupils enrolled in grades 4 through 8 with age-appropriate active transportation safety training.
-At a minimum, the training must include: - (1) pedestrian safety, including crossing roads safely using the searching left, right, left for vehicles in traffic technique; - (2) bicycle safety, including relevant traffic laws, use and proper fit of protective headgear, bicycle parts and safety features, and safe biking techniques ; and - (3) electric-assisted bicycle safety, including that a person under the age of 15 is not allowed to operate an electric-assisted bicycle.
+Upon request by the education district executive director, the nonpublic school must certify to the education district's school transportation safety director that all students enrolled in grades K through 10 have received the appropriate training.